Rajendhiran/LoginFlowForServer/README.md

 =====
 # TODO
 * reading the agreeable specs and update
-* facebook sync after login with email/password
+* split error case into detail code for login (verified)